How to buy Caeneus Minerals (CAD) shares

 Have Caeneus Minerals's shares ever split?

 Caeneus Minerals's shares were split on a 1:10 basis on 15 April 2019.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Caeneus Minerals shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Caeneus Minerals shares which in turn could have impacted Caeneus Minerals's share price.

 Caeneus Minerals share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Caeneus Minerals's is 1.0593.
-This would suggest that Caeneus Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Caeneus Minerals's is 1.0762.
+This would suggest that Caeneus Minerals's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Caeneus Minerals overview

 Caeneus Minerals Ltd operates as a mineral exploration and development company in Australia and the United States.
-It explores for lithium, gold, and nickel deposits.
-The company holds interests in the Columbus Marsh project, the New King Lithium Clay project, and the Rhodes Marsh project located in Nevada.
-It also holds interests in the Pardoo project, the Roberts Hill project, the Mt Berghaus project, and the Yule River project situated in Western Australia.
+It explores for lithium, gold, platinum group metals, copper, and nickel deposits.
+The company holds interests in the Columbus Marsh project, the New King Lithium project, and the Rhodes Marsh project located in Nevada.
+It also holds interests in the Pardoo project, the Roberts Hill project, the Mt Berghaus project, and the Yule River project located in Western Australia.
 The company was formerly known as Matrix Metals Limited.
-Caeneus Minerals Ltd was incorporated in 1998 and is based in Nedlands, Australia.
+Caeneus Minerals Ltd was incorporated in 1998 and is headquartered in Nedlands, Australia.

 Caeneus Minerals in the news